shebreem/cobaltcmd/README.md

- # Cobalt Labs Terminal
+ # Cobaltcmd

 ## Overview
 The Cobalt Labs Terminal is a command-line tool that allows users to perform various tasks, such as:
 - Retrieving the IP address of a website
 - Determining the location of an IP address
+- Find the weather in your general area
 -  Selecting a random item from a list
+- A exit function

 ## Installation
 To install the Cobalt Labs Terminal, simply clone the repository and run the `install.sh` script: